yamitzky/ailingo/README.md

-## transpa: A CLI Tool for Local File Translation Using Generative AI
+## ailingo: A CLI Tool for Local File Translation Using Generative AI

-**transpa** is a command-line interface (CLI) tool that utilizes the power of generative AI to translate local files into various languages.
+**ailingo** is a command-line interface (CLI) tool that utilizes the power of generative AI to translate local files into various languages.

 ### Overview